Lee-Minju/ShuttleBusTime2020/beforeContribution.md

 We use __[Android Studio](https://developer.android.com/studio)__ to develop application.
 You can use __Andorid Studio3.6__(or later version) for contribution.

+Also You are free to use whatever IDE you prefer, or your favorite command line editor which is appropriate to environment of this project.

 ### Database

 We use  __[MariaDB](https://mariadb.org/)__ for managing DataBase.
 Please check if you want to contribute about DB.